States of Matter – Changing States of Matter Packet (50+pages)

 We covered the three states of matter years ago, but I realized ED was so little she might not remember doing this topic.
 Sure enough, when I asked her this summer she was vague and said she needed some review.
 Since many of my readers have a wide age-range of kids this packet has material that can be adjusted for use with multiple ages.
 (ED is now 8, Grade 3.)

 By the way, someone pointed out that plasma is also a state of matter.
 That’s true and I talked about that briefly with my kids….
 Plasma is a state of matter that is similar to gas, but plasmas are made up of atoms in which some or all of the electrons have been stripped away and positively charged nuclei, called ions, roam freely.
 A gas becomes a plasma when it is heated until the atoms lose all their electrons, leaving a highly electrified collection of nuclei and free electrons.
 [My son (in middle school) was particular intrigued by plasma, but it went over my youngest daughter’s head.]
-This packet does not touch on plasma at all.
-Just wanted to make sure that is clear.
+This packet does not touch on plasma at all, but if you have older kids and want to cover ions & isotopes, be sure to check out this Ions and Isotopes Chemistry Unit (Click here to see the full post!).
+Just wanted to make sure that is clear. 🙂

 Scroll down to find out more about the packet and our activities!

-Note BUNDLE OPTION below: If you want to purchase a bundle with the Properties of Matter Packet, see details below.
+Note Chemistry BUNDLE OPTIONS here or below: If you want to purchase a bundle with the Properties of Matter Packet, Electricity & Circuits Unit & Chemistry Packet.

 Molecules behave differently depending on what state they are in.
 The molecules in a solid are packed more tightly, while liquid molecules can slide and move past one another.
 In gases the atoms and molecules are able to move freely about.
 We did an activity with pony beads (several years ago we did it with marbles), to demonstrate molecule movement.